 Enhanced reporting and data

-Whether you use a built-in reporting feature of a given social platform like Facebook’s Campaign Manager or you opt for a platform like HootSuite to manage your social presence, the ability for detailed reporting and data in terms of views, link clicks, shares, and other pieces of engagement will help you better determine ROI and tell a more accurate story of how you’re positioning your job openings for potential candidates.
-Recruitment budgets are inarguably linked to reporting and data, and using social media as a recruitment tool provides you with much more detailed analytics (as well as greater insights into who your candidates are, how they find you, and the aspects they’re seeking in an employer) than any of the more traditional methods of recruitment advertising like radio, television, or posts on job boards.
+Whether you use a built-in reporting feature of a given social platform like Facebook's Campaign Manager or you opt for a platform like HootSuite to manage your social presence, the ability for detailed reporting and data in terms of views, link clicks, shares, and other pieces of engagement will help you better determine ROI and tell a more accurate story of how you're positioning your job openings for potential candidates.
+Recruitment budgets are inarguably linked to reporting and data, and using social media as a recruitment tool provides you with much more detailed analytics (as well as more significant insights into who your candidates are, how they find you, and the aspects they're seeking in an employer) than any of the more traditional methods of recruitment advertising like radio, television, or posts on job boards.

-If at its core social media gives companies a voice to communicate and engage with a captive audience in real-time, then using this voice to shout loud and proud about your career opportunities and the elements of your company culture that make you unique should be priority number one for hiring managers looking to emerge as true thought-leaders in the talent acquisition game.
+If, at its core, social media gives companies a voice to communicate and engage with a captive audience in real-time, then using this voice to shout loud and proud about your career opportunities and the elements of your company culture that make you unique should be priority number one for hiring managers looking to emerge as true thought-leaders in the talent acquisition game.